Springwatch: Series 16 (2020)

 Due to the COVID-19 pandemic, the 2020 series, starting on 25 May, did not come from a central base.
 Instead each presenter appeared from a location near their home, respecting government guidelines on social distancing.
 Packham – joined occasionally by his step-daughter Megan McCubbin, a zoologist – was in the New Forest, Williams in Montgomeryshire, and Burke in Cornwall.
 Although she sent a video message from her home in South Africa, Strachan was unable to return to the UK to participate.
 Steve Backshall was guest presenter during the first week, from his home on the Thames, with Gordon Buchanan, presenting from Loch Lomond National Park in week two, and Ellie Harrison in the Golden Valley, near Stroud, in week three.

 Some films from previous years were re-screened.
 Additional material was made available on the BBC's iPlayer service.

 The first Thursday episode started – at 8pm – with the presenters joining the national "Clap for Our Carers", except for Burke, due to her proximity to wild beavers.

 This Series won the British Academy Television Award for Best Live Event in 2021.

 Series 17 (2021)

-Packham and Strachan broadcast from the Wild Ken Hill sustainable agriculture in Norfolk, while Iolo Williams was based at Alladale Wilderness Reserve, Scotland.
-Gillian Burke was at WWT Castle Espie, Northern Ireland.
+Packham and Strachan broadcast from the Wild Ken Hill sustainable agriculture in Norfolk, while Iolo Williams was based at Alladale Wilderness Reserve in Sutherland in the north of Scotland.
+Gillian Burke was at WWT Castle Espie in County Down, Northern Ireland.